 I heard Eric put a (new) cup of coffee down on the table next to me.

-‘Don’t kick this one with your elbow,’ he says in a soft voice, as if I was already forgiven.
+‘Don’t kick this one over with your elbow,’ he says softly, as if I was already forgiven.

 I shake my head, eyes still closed.